 Is there anything more annoying than gazing into a bathroom mirror and encountering a streaky vision of yourself?
 Consider the problem solved.
 To clean mirrors, use a clean, dry cloth and one of the following solutions:

-- Mix 1/3 cup clear ammonia in 1 gallon warm water.
+- Mix 1/3 cup clear ammonia in 1 gallon of warm water.
 Apply it with a sponge or pour the solution into a spray container, and spray it directly on the mirror.
-Buff with a lint-free cloth, chamois, or paper towel.
-Vinegar may be substituted for ammonia.
+Buff with a lint-free cloth, chamois or paper towel.
+You may substitute vinegar for ammonia.

 You're getting closer to having a spotless bathroom.
 Next up is your shower stall/bathtub.